Asturn15/Gymnastics-on-GitHub/Project 2 - SQL data base & query/PROJECT 2 - SQL data base & basic query.md

 * _Horizontal_bar_2022_
 * _All_around_2022_

-Due to the fact that the data from the finals have a different format, they were not used in these tables.
+>Due to the fact that the data from the finals are saved in a different format and contain an additional __Penalty__ column, they were not used in the creation of the results tables.
 We will use them in [Project 4] and [Project 5].

 ## STEP 7 -  Export of tables containing results from every apparatus for future projects ([Exported tables - CSV](https://github.com/Asturn15/Gymnastics-on-GitHub/tree/main/Project%202%20-%20SQL%20data%20base%20%26%20query/Exported%20tables%20-%20CSV))

+## STEP 8 - Let's collect some answers

 I decided to use the created database to answer on 10 questions about the results, and gymnasts in 2022 ([Database & query](https://github.com/Asturn15/Gymnastics-on-GitHub/tree/main/Project%202%20-%20SQL%20data%20base%20%26%20query/Data%20base%20%26%20query)).